yogesh-studypad/cocos-docs/editors_and_tools/creator-chapters/components/scrollview.md

 ScrollBar is optional.
 You can choose to set either a horizontal or vertical ScrollBar or of course set them both.

-To build a connection, you can drag a node with the ScrollBar component in the **hierarchy manager** over to the corresponding field in ScrollView.
+To build a connection, you can drag a node with the ScrollBar component in the **Hierarchy** over to the corresponding field in ScrollView.

 ---